mvolkmann/mvolkmann.github.com/programming/sed-article.md

 Each regular expression begins by matching the following:

 - any amount of spaces and tabs anchored to the beginning of the line
-- keyword "function" followed by a space
+- the keyword "function" followed by a space
-- the name of the function, captured in the group
+- the name of the function, captured in a group

 After this the regular expressions differ based on the number of parameters they match.